Business Management

 Learning Outcomes:

-With completing their master thesis, students prove their ability to process relevant specialist and scientific topics at an academic level independently and appropriately in method.
-This means that students are able to deal critically and independently with relevant specialist issues, to document them and argue them according to academic standards within a specified timeframe.
+With completing their master thesis, alumni prove their ability to process relevant specialist and scientific topics at an academic level independently and appropriately in method.
+This means that alumni are able to deal critically and independently with relevant specialist issues, to document them and argue them according to academic standards within a specified timeframe.
 They are capable of working on issues with a view to practical implementation, drawing on solid scientific principles identified in their own literature analyses, applying scientific methods and principles for a timely and successful completion of their work.

 Superior module: